n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.ciscowebex.md

 # Webex by Cisco

-[Webex by Cisco](https://webex.com/){:target=_blank .external-link} node allows you to automate work in the Webex platform and integrate Webex with other applications. n8n has built-in support for a wide range of Webex features, which includes basic operations like creating, getting, updating, and deleting meetings and messages.
+Webex by Cisco node allows you to automate work in the Webex platform and integrate Webex with other applications. n8n has built-in support for a wide range of Webex features, which includes basic operations like creating, getting, updating, and deleting meetings and messages.

 On this page, you'll find a list of operations the Webex node supports and links to more resources.